henryl74/pp3-hangman/README.md

 ![Hangman Main Menu](images/main_menu.png)

  - Once in the main menu, the player has three options:
-   1. To read the game instructions
+   * Read the game instructions
-   2. To select the language before he/she start playing the game
+   * Select the language before he/she start playing the game
-   3. To exit the game if the player chages his/her mind
+   * Exit the game if the player changes his/her mind

 ## Instructions how to play hangman